Asymptotic Analysis via Stochastic Differential Equations of Gradient Descent Algorithms in Statistical and Computational Paradigms: Gradient descent for stochastic optimization

 for the plain gradient descent case, and

-for the accelerated gradient descent case, where deterministic $X(t)$ in (\ref{GD-limit-00}) and (\ref{limit-00}) are the solutions of ordinary differential equations (\ref{GD-c1}) and (\ref{equ-2}), respectively, $\boldsymbol{I\!\!
-H}$ is the Hessian operator, random coefficient $\bZ(\cdot)$ is the Gaussian process given by A4.
+for the accelerated gradient descent case, where the deterministic functions $X(t)$ in (\ref{GD-limit-00}) and (\ref{limit-00}) are the solutions of the ordinary differential equations (\ref{GD-c1}) and (\ref{equ-2}), respectively, $\boldsymbol{I\!\!
+H}$ is the Hessian operator, random coefficient $\bZ(\cdot)$ is the Gaussian process given by Condition A4.